Libre-Hacker/sunaba/README.md

 [GODOT_PATH] is used to specify a path to the Godot executable, if one isn't specified, it will default to the one provided by the system path

-The Arguments "nsis" and zip are optional
+The Arguments "nsis" and "zip" are optional

 ## Built With